-Social work practitioners engaged in management and policy practice often work in leadership roles in organizations that deliver social welfare, healthcare, education and human services or promote policy innovations in these areas.
-They understand the nature, process and value of community engagement in order to tailor the services provided to meet the needs and aspirations of the various communities served, to make those services culturally competent and accessible for community members; to promote participatory processes as appropriate; and, to foster a sense of partnership between the organizations and the communities served.
-They can identify the structure, composition and general membership characteristics of the client, geographic, political and professional communities in which they operate and engage with these communities.
-Social workers engaged in management policy practice reflect on the reasons why they could and could not engage effectively with individuals, families, groups, organizations and communities, and document the lessons learned, to ensure successful provisions of services in their future endeavors.
-Practitioners of Social Work in Management and Policy:
+Social work practitioners engaged in management and policy practice often work in leadership roles in organizations that deliver social welfare, healthcare, education, and human services or promote policy innovations in these areas.
+They understand the nature, process, and value of community engagement in order to tailor the services provided to meet the needs and aspirations of the various communities served; to make those services culturally competent and accessible for community members; to promote democratic processes; and to foster a sense of partnership between the organizations and the communities served.
+They can identify the structure, composition and general membership characteristics of the client, geographic, political, and professional communities in which they operate and engage with these communities.
+Social workers engaged in management and policy practice reflect on the reasons why they could and could not engage effectively with individuals, families, groups, organizations, and communities and document the lessons learned to ensure successful provisions of services in their future endeavors.

-- Observe, support, and/or participate with organizational leadership in efforts to establish a dialogue with key members of the relevant communities and constituencies being served, with the ongoing intention of obtaining community and stakeholder input and facilitating community empowerment; - Promote an organizational culture that values and rewards community engagement and service by its staff; and - Identify and promote organizational practices that affirm the inclusion of community members across organizational levels including those of governance, management, staff and volunteers.
+- Observe, support, and/or participate with organizational leadership in efforts to establish a dialogue with members of the relevant communities and constituencies being served with the ongoing intention of promoting democratic process and community empowerment; - Promote an organizational culture that values and rewards community engagement and service by its staff; and - Identify and promote organizational practices that affirm the meaningful inclusion of community members across organizational levels, including those of governance, management, staff, and volunteers.